-The manufacture was founded in 1740 just outside of Paris.
-In 1756 cultural advisor at the Court of Versailles, historic patron of the Arts, and official mistress to the King of France, Madame de Pompadour convinced Louis XV to bring closer to Versailles the finest ceramicists of France.
-The Royal manufacture was built in Sèvres right next to the Court where the master-ceramicists still work today.
-The workshops then produced the porcelain and sculptural works for the King’s Court as well as international collectors.
-For over 250 years, France has preserved this institutional manufacturer in a manner befitting of a cultural establishment that carries-on a national heritage of savoir-faire.
+Sèvres was founded in 1740 just outside of Paris, and operated there until, in 1756, Madame de Pompadour – legendary patron of the arts, and official mistress to the King of France – convinced Louis XV to bring the finest ceramicists of France closer to Versailles.
+The historic landmark of the Royal Porcelain Manufacture was built in Sèvres right next to the Court, where the master-ceramicists still work today.
+Now catering to an international clientele, the workshops have long produced the porcelain and sculptural works for the King’s Court.

-Since 1740 Sèvres has built a significant portfolio of museum pieces and ceramic sculptures that belonged to international private and institutional collections.
-As a highly regarded ceramic workshop, the manufacturer has collaborated with some of the most established artists since the 18th century.
-Sèvres’ repertoire of collaborations include such luminaries such as Auguste Rodin in the 19th century, Émile-Jacques Ruhlmann in the 1920’s, Alexander Calder and Serge Poliakoff in the 1950s and 1960s, as well as Louise Bourgeois, Pierre Alechinsky, Zao Wou-ki, and Fabrice Hyber.
-Collaborations with modern and contemporary artists include Yayoi Kusama, Etorre Sottsass, Bertrand Lavier, Pierre Soulages, José Levy, Christian Biecher, Pierre Charpin, Michele De Lucchi, Barthélémy Toguo and Andrea Branzi.
+Since its inception, Sèvres has built a significant portfolio of museum pieces and ceramic sculptures acquired by international private and institutional collections, and has been involved since the outset in collaborations with such luminaries such as Auguste Rodin, Émile-Jacques Ruhlmann in the 1920’s, Alexander Calder and Serge Poliakoff in the 1950s and 1960s, and Louise Bourgeois, Pierre Alechinsky, Zao Wou-ki, and Fabrice Hyber.
+Collaborations with Modern and Contemporary artists include Yayoi Kusama, Etorre Sottsass, Bertrand Lavier, Pierre Soulages, José Levy, Christian Biecher, Pierre Charpin, Michele De Lucchi, Barthélémy Toguo, and Andrea Branzi.

-Les Ateliers Courbet opens the gates of the manufacture to the United States presenting a rotating selection of works and the on-going access to the French workshops for private commissions and re-edition orders.
+Since 2014, Sevres has unveiled several of their recent artistic collaborations at Les Ateliers Courbet, including the collections of Dutch Design luminaries Aldo Bakker, and Scholten & Baijings.
+Les Ateliers Courbet opens the gates of the manufacture to the United States, presenting a rotating selection of works and ongoing access to the French workshops for private commissions and re-edition orders.

 Pictures © Nicolas Héron for Sèvres-Cité de la céramique